 Giving through debit and credit card is available in our lobby through our Giving Kiosk.
 This kiosk allows you to make contributions within a matter of a minute or two.
-After a one time account registration you can easily make a contribution and return to make additional contributions as you are lead.
+After a one-time account registration, you can easily make a contribution and return to make additional contributions as you are led.
 All transactions are secure and you receive a receipt as well as an email confirming your gift.
 All contributions made through the kiosk appear in your giving statements available online.

-Every Sunday we take time in our celebration to give financially.
-You can grab an offering envelope as you enter the auditorium and place it in the offering bag during the service.
+Every Sunday we take time in our Celebration to give financially.
+You can pick up an offering envelope as you enter the auditorium and place it in the offering bag during the service.

 Mail Your Gift

-If you forget to bring your check book on Sundays or if it's easier... you can just mail a check to Mountain Park anytime during the week.
+If you forget to bring your check book on Sundays or if it's easier, you can mail a check to Mountain Park anytime during the week.
 It will be processed and put towards the next available Sunday offering.
 Click here for our mailing address.

 Automated Bank Transaction